ten-protocol/foundation/token-utility-whitepaper.md

 The allocations aim to reward ongoing participation in Obscuro and minimise short-termism.
 The largest allocations with unlocking from the get-go are for community members, third-party integrators and application developers building on top of Obscuro so they can grow and succeed alongside Obscuro.

 An airdrop has been intentionally omitted from the allocation because typically they do not benefit projects in the medium to long term.
-However where a responsible airdrop program can be used to drive adoption of Obscuro this decision will be revisted.
+However where a responsible airdrop program can be used to drive adoption of Obscuro this decision will be revisited.

 | RECIPIENT             | TOKEN AMOUNT   | ALLOCATION % |